SiEPIC/openEBL-2024-02/README.md

  - Create an account on GitHub
  - Fork a copy of this GitHub repository into your own account:  <a href="https://github.com/SiEPIC/openEBL-2024-02/fork">Create a new fork</a>
  - [Optional] Install GitHub Desktop (or git) on your computer, and Clone a local copy: <a href="x-github-client://openRepo/https://github.com/SiEPIC/openEBL-2024-02">Open with GitHub Desktop</a>
+ - Create your design, and ensure that the filename contains your <a href="https://www.edx.org/learn/engineering/university-of-british-columbia-silicon-photonics-design-fabrication-and-data-ana">edX.org</a> username, and be formatted according to the course/workshop as follows:
+   - EBeam_username.oas: for the <a href="https://www.edx.org/learn/engineering/university-of-british-columbia-silicon-photonics-design-fabrication-and-data-ana">edX Phot1x silicon photonics design course</a>
+   - ELEC413_username.oas: for the <a href="https://ece.ubc.ca/courses/elec-413/">UBC ELEC 413 course</a>
+   - SiEPIC_Passives_username.oas: for the <a href="https://www.cmc.ca/passive-silicon-photonics-fabrication-workshop-2023">CMC SiEPIC Passives silicon photonics workshop</a>
+   - For example: EBeam_LukasChrostowski_rings.oas
  - Upload your design(s) into the "submissions" folder, as a binary file, namely a .gds (GDSII format) or .oas (OASIS format) file.
-The filename must contain your <a href="https://www.edx.org/learn/engineering/university-of-british-columbia-silicon-photonics-design-fabrication-and-data-ana">edX.org</a> username, e.g., EBeam_LukasChrostowski_rings.oas
     - This can be done via the GitHub web page, by navigating to the <a href=blob/main/submissions>submissions folder</a>, then clicking on Add file, and Upload files.
     - Click Commit changes, and wait for the verification to complete
     - If there are errors, please review and correct the errors
  - Alternatively upload your Python file, which will be compiled by a GitHub Action.
    - For KLayout designs, use the "submissions/KLayout Python" folder, namely a .py (Python format) file.  e.g., EBeam_LukasChrostowski_MZI.py.
 The Python file should save a gds or oas file into the parent "submissions" folder.
 The Python script needs to be executable in non-GUI mode, namely using "import klayout SiEPIC SiEPIC-EBeam-PDK"
+ - Check below for the merged design, and ensure that your design is correctly included
  - Create a <a href="https://help.github.com/articles/using-pull-requests/">Pull Request</a> -- this will notify the team of your contribution, which we can aggregate into the main design file
  - Return to the main repository, and check for the merged design